Common situations when discrimination, harassment and victimisation can happen at work, including examples of when it might not be obvious.

 Rachel McArdle from Skills for Care looks at how social care employers can support their teams' mental wellbeing.

-Managing staff redundancies - Step 4: Hold consultations
+Managing a redundancy process - Step 4: Hold consultations

 How to hold consultation meetings with employees at risk of redundancy.